Wing Bowl: 2015 - Wing Bowl XXIII

 The winner of Wing Bowl 23 was Patrick Bertoletti.
 Bertoletti ate 444 wings to set a new Wing Bowl record and finished four wings ahead of defending champion Molly Schuyler.
 Bertoletti received a Harley Davidson Fat Boy motorcycle, $10,000 in cash, and a one-of-a-kind commemorative ring for winning.

 2016 - Wing Bowl XXIV

-Molly Schuyler won Wing Bowl 24 with a total of 429 wings to finish 21 wings ahead of second place finisher Patrick Bertoletti.
+Molly Schuyler won Wing Bowl 24 with a total of 429 wings to finish 21 wings ahead of second-place finisher Patrick Bertoletti.
 Schuyler won a 2016 Harley Davidson Fat Boy motorcycle, $10,000 in cash, and a custom made Wing Bowl 24 championship ring as prizes.

 2017 - Wing Bowl XXV

 Bob "Notorious B.O.B."
 Shoudt won Wing Bowl 25 with a count of 409 wings to finish ahead of David T. "Wings & Things" Brunelli by 23 wings.
 Celebrity guests included actor/rapper, Coolio and former pro-wrestler, Ric Flair.
 Shoudt won $10,000 in cash, a Hyundai Santa Fe, a ring and a medal as prizes.
+In total the $50,000 worth of prizes was the largest amount ever won in an open, qualifying, eating contest.